Tinker Tailor Soldier Spy: Background

 Tinker Tailor Soldier Spy is the fifth of le Carré's spy novels to feature the character of George Smiley (the first four being: Call for the Dead, A Murder of Quality, The Spy Who Came in from the Cold, and The Looking Glass War) and the fictionalised intelligence agency of "the Circus."
 Two of the characters, Peter Guillam and Inspector Mendel, first appeared in Call for the Dead, while Control appeared in The Spy Who Came in from the Cold.
 With Tinker Tailor Soldier Spy, le Carré returned to the world of spy fiction after his non-espionage novel, The Naïve and Sentimental Lover, was panned by critics.

 Le Carré drew on the defection of Kim Philby, a high-ranking MI6 operative revealed to be a Soviet spy in 1963.

 When Tinker Tailor Soldier Spy was published in 1974, revelations exposing the presence of Soviet double agents in Britain were still fresh in public memory.
 Guy Burgess, Donald Maclean, and Kim Philby, later known as members of the Cambridge Five, had been exposed as KGB spies.
 The five had risen to very senior positions in the British diplomatic service.

-John le Carré, whose real name was David Cornwell, worked as an intelligence officer for MI5 and MI6 (SIS) in the 1950s and early 1960s.
+John le Carré is the nom-de-plume of David Cornwell, who worked as an intelligence officer for MI5 and MI6 (SIS) in the 1950s and early 1960s.
 Senior SIS officer Kim Philby's defection to the Soviet Union in 1963, and the consequent compromising of British agents, was a factor in the 1964 termination of Cornwell's intelligence career.
 Le Carré also drew from the paranoid atmosphere created by CIA counterintelligence chief James Jesus Angleton, who after Philby's defection became convinced that other moles were operating at the highest levels of Western intelligence agencies.

-The title alludes to the nursery rhyme and counting game Tinker Tailor.
+The title alludes to the nursery rhyme and counting game Tinker, Tailor.

 After le Carré donated his papers to the Bodleian Library, its director, Richard Ovenden, wrote that the drafts of Tinker Tailor Soldier Spy "show a deep process of collaboration with his wife, Jane."